apify/apify-docs/sources/legal/latest/store-publishing-terms-and-conditions.md

 ## 12. Pricing options

-**12.1.** When you decide to set your Actor as paid, you may choose one of the two following options for setting its price:
+**12.1.** When you decide to set your Actor as monetized, you may choose one of the two following options for setting its price:

 1. **Monthly Rental** which means that each user of your Actor will pay a flat monthly rental fee for use of that Actor.
 You will set the price as X USD per month; or

 2. **Price per Result** model which means that each user of your Actor will pay a fee calculated according to the number of results of each run of that Actor.
 You will set the price as X USD per 1,000 results.
 In this model the users do not pay for the Platform usage.

-**12.2.** If you set your Actor as paid, you will be entitled to receive remuneration calculated as follows:
+**12.2.** If you set your Actor as monetized, you will be entitled to receive remuneration calculated as follows:

 1. 80% of the sum of the Monthly Rental fees paid by the users of the Actor; or